Crab Cove Alameda: Beach + Tide Pools for Little Kids - 510 Families

 What’s so special about Crab Cove?

-Pro Tip: Be aware, the water in the area is known to have itchy little bacteria that can irritate the skin.
+Pro Tip: Be aware that the water in the area is known to have itchy little bacteria that can irritate the skin.
 So be sure to check signs near the beach for warnings about the bacteria levels, or check here before you go to see the most recent water quality test results.
 We’ve been many times and never had a problem.

 Toddler at beach